Once heralded as the ultimate health food in the ’70s, cottage cheese soon went the way of quiche, deviled eggs, and

 If you’re looking to cut calories and add more protein to everyone’s favorite comfort food, blend up some cottage cheese and add it to the cheese sauce to make it more creamy and rich.

 5. Mashed potatoes

-Most people add the high-fat deliciousness of butter and sour cream to their mashed potatoes, but you can cut the fat and up the protein by swapping the one or both of them out for cottage cheese.
+Most people add the high-fat deliciousness of butter and sour cream to their mashed potatoes, but you can cut the fat and up the protein by swapping one or both of them out for cottage cheese.
 This healthy trade works for any kind of potato preparation: baked potato, potato skins, latkes — skip the dollop of sour cream and spoon on cottage cheese instead.

 6. Ice cream and smoothies

 Say what?
 Yes, you can use cottage cheese as the base for homemade ice cream.
 I’ve made chocolate ice cream out of cottage cheese, and no one who ate it was any the wiser.
-Simply swap out the milk/sugar/cream mixture and replace with blended cottage cheese.
+Simply swap out the milk/sugar/cream mixture and replace it with blended cottage cheese.
 You can also add a dollop to your next smoothie for a boost of protein and creaminess.

 7. Sweet spread

 Blend cottage cheese with maple syrup and cinnamon for a better bagel or toast spread than cream cheese.
-You can also use cottage cheese to make stuffed French toast, add it to your oatmeal for more volume, or pop a smear a date (or two) for a bite-sized dessert.
+You can also use cottage cheese to make stuffed French toast, add it to your oatmeal for more volume, or pop a smear on a date (or two) for a bite-sized dessert.

 Since cottage cheese has such a mild flavor, you can use it in virtually any recipe that calls for dairy without worrying about affecting the taste.
 (Watch your back, Greek yogurt!)

 Check out these other fun cottage cheese recipes: